 Pin Name I/O Type Description CS Input Chip Select .
 This active LOW input activates the device.
 When HIGH, the device enters low-power standby mode, ignores other inputs, and the output is tristated.
 When LOW, the device internally activates the SCK signal.
-A falling edge on $\overline{\text{CS}}$ must occur before every opcode.
-SCK Input Serial Clock.
+A falling edge on CS must occur before every opcode.
+SCK Input Serial Clock .
 All I/O activity is synchronized to the serial clock.
 Inputs are latched on the rising edge and outputs occur on the falling edge of the serial clock.
-The clock frequency may be any value between 0 MHz and 50 MHz and may be interrupted at any time due to its synchronous behavior.
+The clock frequency may be any value between 0 and 20 MHz and may be interrupted at any time due to its synchronous behavior.
 SI [1] Input Serial Input .
 All data is input to the device on this pin.
 The pin is sampled on the rising edge of SCK and is ignored at other times.
 It should always be driven to a valid logic level to meet the power (I DD ) specifications.
 SO [1] Output Serial Output.
 This is the data output pin.
 It is driven during a read and remains tristated at all other times.
 Data transitions are driven on the falling edge of the serial clock SCK.
 WP Input Write Protect.
 This Active LOW pin prevents write operation to the Status Register when WPEN bit in the Status Register is set to '1'.
 This is critical because other write protection features are controlled through the Status Register.
-A complete explanation of write protection is provided in Table 2 on page 10 and Table 5 on page 10.
-This pin has an internal weak pull-up resistor which keeps this pin HIGH if left floating (not connected on the board).
+A complete explanation of write protection is provided in Status Register and Write Protection on page 9.
+This pin has an internal weak pull up resistor which keeps this pin HIGH if left floating (not connected on the board).
 This pin can also be tied to V DD if not used.
 DNU Do Not Use Do Not Use.
 Either leave this pin floating (not connected on the board) or tie to V DD .
 V SS Power supply Ground for the device.
 Must be connected to the ground of the system. $V{DD}$ Power supply Power supply input to the device.